Chicago the Musical is the longest-running American musical in Broadway history.

 Latin Broadway legend Chita Rivera originated the role of the dark character Velma Kelly in the original Broadway production from 1975.
 Rivera is best known as the original Anita in the 1957 Broadway production of “West Side Story.” 🇵🇷

 Italian-American stage and screen legend Liza Minelli filled in for an ailing Roxie Hart in the same original production.
 Minelli made the role her own. 🇮🇹

 Wouldn’t you have loved to see that, Chita Rivera sparing with Liza Minelli?
 Since then, “Chicago” has a tradition of celebrities joining the cast.
 Latin stars regularly join the cast of “Chicago the Musical.”

-About Chicago the Musical
+Chicago the Musical is a Grand Tale

 “Chicago the Musical” is a sexy Jazz Age tale of love, fame, and woe.
 The show has many iconic Broadway roles:

 - Roxy Hart is Broadway’s best bad/good girl